rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 *"I see, you like to overthink as well, huh?"* - said a voice behind the children.

 Sam recognised the female and delicate voice.
-The child form of Fladdermoss stood under her statue.
+The child form of Fladdermöss stood under her statue.
 She casted soft light around her, her mask over the top of her head showing her face - *"You should probably head on to the next trial."*

 Hannah watched her, her mind scrambled to reorganise her thoughts - *"is she The Bat?"*